lauraannewhelan/2024-2025-ATT-Y3-NGS/README.md

 # 🧬 Lab: Next-Generation Sequencing Analysis 2 🧬

-At the end of our last lab we created a multiple sample VCF file - now it's time to do some postprocessing and also annotate the file to make it easier for us to read.
+At the end of our last lab, we created a multi-sample VCF file.
+Now it's time to do some post-processing and annotation to make it easier to interpret.

+---

+### 🧬 Post-processing FreeBayes Calls

+#### Candidate Variant Detection

+Let’s identify variants that might explain the boy child's osteopetrosis phenotype.
+Since the parents are consanguineous and unaffected, we can hypothesize the inheritance pattern of the causative variant.

+---

+### ❓ Question

+Which inheritance patterns are in line with the family trio's phenotypic observations?

+Hint: GEMINI allows searches for variants fitting the following inheritance patterns:
+- Autosomal recessive
+- Autosomal dominant
+- X-linked recessive
+- X-linked dominant
+- Autosomal de-novo
+- X-linked de-novo
+- Compound heterozygous
+- Loss of heterozygosity (LOH) events

+---

+### 💡 Solution

+We can use the **GEMINI inheritance pattern tool** to easily report all variants fitting specific inheritance models.

+---

+### 🧠 Hands-on: Finding and Reporting Plausible Causative Variants

+Run **GEMINI inheritance pattern** (Galaxy version 0.20.1) with the following settings:

+- **GEMINI database**: Your GEMINI database of annotated variants.
+- **Inheritance pattern**: **Autosomal recessive**.
+- **Additional constraints**: `impact_severity != 'LOW'` to exclude variants with low impact.

+In **Output - included information**:
+- **Columns to include**: `chrom, start, ref, alt, impact, gene, clinvar_sig, clinvar_disease_name, clinvar_gene_phenotype, rs_ids`

+---

+### ❓ Question

+Can you identify the most likely candidate variant responsible for the child’s disease?

+---